isaac1104/create-react-express/README.md

 ## About This Boilerplate

 Build your React app using Node and Express with this boilerplate.
-This boilerplate comes with many popular libraries such as `redux`, `react-router-dom`, `axios` and many more out of the box!
-This boilerplate can effortlessly connect your app to `Mongodb` database and also takes care of authenticating users with `Google OAuth`.
+This boilerplate comes with many popular libraries such as `redux`, `react-router-dom`, `axios` and many more out of the box!.

 ## 💻 Tech Stack